In this tutorial you will learn about the Java Decision Making Statements and its application with practical example.

 Java Decision Making Statements

-There are case where we want a a block of code to be executed when some condition is satisfied.
-In Java, we have rich set of Decision Making Statement that enable computer to decide which block of code to be execute based on some conditional choices.
-Decision making statement statements is also referred to as selection statements.
-Decision making statement evaluates single or multiple test expressions which results is “TRUE” or “FALSE”.
-The outcome of the test expression/condition helps to determine which block of statement(s) to executed if the condition is “TRUE” or “FALSE” otherwise.
+There are cases where we want a block of code to be executed when some condition is satisfied.
+In Java, we have a rich set of decision-making statements that enable computer to decide which block of code to execute based on some conditional choices.
+Decision-making statement.
+A Decision-making statement evaluates single or multiple test expressions which result is “TRUE” or “FALSE”.
+The outcome of the test expression/condition helps to determine which block of the statement(s) to execute if the condition is “TRUE” or “FALSE” otherwise.

-In Java, we have following decision making statements –
+In Java, we have the following decision-making statements –

 - Java if Statements